berezovskycom/react-boilerplate/README.md

 2. cd react-boilerplate OR cd /renamed_placeholder/
 3. npm install
 4. npm start (to start webpack dev-server)
-5 (optional).
-You might want to edit your project information in package.json
+5. (optional) You might want to edit your project information in package.json

 ### to run production mode, don't forget to remove comments from new webpack.DefinePlugin